Aarception/Mo-information-security-portfolio/README.md

 # 📁 Mo's Information Security Learning, Projects, and Portfolio

-###### Whoami: I am honest, value integrity, and practice consideration.
-It has given me capacity, capability, and effectiveness.
-Most of all, it has fused my judgement with measurement and restraint.
 ---

 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*